haakon-io/14app/README.md

-# 14app
+# 14app - Let's Make Awesome website code

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3. - RxJs, NgRx and NgZorro.
+The news section of the website pulls news stories from TechCrunch.
+The images are all sourced from unsplash.com and I take no credit whatsoever for the images.
+The news search feature uses fuzzy-search to get results.

 ## Development server